simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 - Handle replaying, ref counting for us.
 - Expose a snapshot of the latest state at any time.

-In the next article, we will update the `ObservableState`:
+In the [next article](http://localhost:4000/evolving-from-the-sip-principle-towards-observable-state/){:target="_blank"}, we will update the `ObservableState`:
 - Create `connect()` functionality: Connect observables to our `ObservableState` instance and clean up after them.
-- Create `selectOnly()` functionality: Getting notified only when certain parts of the state change.
+- Create `selectOnlyWhen()` functionality: Getting notified only when certain parts of the state change.
 - make the state hot on initialize: Working with connectable observables to make the state hot on initialization.

 We will create the implementation and some complex examples in the next article.
 Stay tuned!